 - Driving new innovations

-The goal of the public comment period from August 19 – September 17 is to get the broadest possible stakeholder input and progress the Framework in partnership with the whole industry: we want to build it together so that it works for everyone.
-During the stakeholder engagement period, comments submitted online are being collected for review.
+The goal of the public comment period from August 19 – September 17 was to get the broadest possible stakeholder input and progress the Framework in partnership with the whole industry: we want to build it together so that it works for everyone.
+During the stakeholder engagement period, comments submitted online were collected for review.